-Space force Down Under?
-Australia partners with the Pentagon on space defense
+Space Force Down Under?
+Australia partners with the Pentagon on space defense.

 “Here, in the Indo-Pacific, many nations have been subjected to different forms of Chinese government coercion over a sustained period,” Dutton said.

-The Australian Defense Force and the U.S. National Reconnaissance Office, part of the Department of Defense, have committed to cooperative satellite activities and would together contribute to the U.S. pursuit of global coverage in intelligence missions, he said.
+The Australian Defense Force and the U.S. National Reconnaissance Office, part of the Defense Department, have committed to cooperative satellite activities and would together contribute to the U.S. pursuit of global coverage in intelligence missions, he said.

 The Australian Defense Space Command was announced last year with operations commencing Tuesday.
-It was accompanied by a $5 billion investment in the Australian Defense Force’s space capabilities over a decade, and includes personnel from the army, navy and air force headed by aerospace engineer Air Vice-Marshal Cath Roberts.
+It was accompanied by a $5 billion investment in the Australian Defense Force’s space capabilities over a decade and includes personnel from the army, navy and air force headed by aerospace engineer Air Vice-Marshal Cath Roberts.

-Roberts told the Australian Broadcasting Corp.
-Tuesday that the command would work to protect Australia’s space assets such as Internet satellites.
-She listed Russia’s successful firing of an antisatellite missile test in November, and China’s towing of one of its own satellites into a different orbit while in space this year, as examples of the way nations’ space capabilities were changing.
+Roberts told the Australian Broadcasting Corp. on Tuesday that the command would work to protect Australia’s space assets such as Internet satellites.
+She listed Russia’s successful firing of an antisatellite missile test in November and China’s towing of one of its own satellites into a different orbit while in space this year as examples of the way nations’ space capabilities were changing.

-Last September, Australia joined the United States and Britain in the AUKUS security partnership, which includes Australia acquiring U.S.-developed technology to build at least eight nuclear-powered submarines.
-The partnership drew the ire of China, which accused members of having a “cold war mentality.”
+Last September, Australia joined the United States and Britain in the AUKUS security partnership, which includes Australia obtaining U.S.-developed technology to build at least eight nuclear-powered submarines.
+The partnership drew the ire of China, which accused members of having a “Cold War mentality.”

 This month, Dutton announced an expansion of Australia’s Defense Force personnel by 30 percent and a new submarine base to be built on the nation’s east coast.
-The announcements precede an upcoming federal election in Australia in which the ruling conservative party has framed national security as an election issue.
+The announcements precede an upcoming federal vote in Australia in which the ruling conservative party has framed national security as an election issue.

-Australia separately announced a $18.5 million spend this week to support local involvement in the space sector in India.
+Australia this week also announced $18.5 million in spending to support local involvement in the space sector in India.